n8n-io/n8n-docs/docs/code/jmespath.md

 ## The `$jmespath()` method

-n8n provides a custom method, `$jmespath()`, for use in expressions.
+n8n provides a custom method, `$jmespath()`.
 It allows you to perform a search on a JSON object using the JMESPath query language.

 The basic syntax is: